simonpl/elektrol-gif-maker/README.md

 Copyright
 ---------

-Elektrol-gif-maker generates GIF-images produced by the russian satellite Elektro-l
+Elektrol-gif-maker generates GIF-images produced by data sent down from the russian satellite Elektro-l
 Copyright (C) 2013 Simon Plasger

 This program is free software: you can redistribute it and/or modify